lhcb-bicocca/documentation/docs/source/software.rst

 LHCb-style plots, declare histograms and trees, and run RooFit fits in a shorter number of commands than usual. `AnalysisHelpers <https://gitlab.cern.ch/mamartin/AnalysisHelpers>`_ (`API <https://maurizios-analysis-helpers.docs.cern.ch>`_)

+A python-based version of the package can be found on github as `analysis_helpers <https://github.com/cpviolation/analysis_helpers>`_ (`Documentation and API <https://cpviolation.github.io/analysis_helpers/>`_).
+To include it as as dependency in your analysis environemnts, simply add `git+ssh://github.com/cpviolation/analysis_helpers.git` to your requirements or `pip install` it.

 PlotUtils
 ^^^^^^^^^
 A collection of helpful functions and classes for plotting pretty graphs.. the most important aspect of any analysis. `PlotUtils <https://github.com/eddieshields/PlotUtils>`_